aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 ;
 ```

-Wait the lag period (~ 1 minute) then check the table again.
+Wait for the lag period (~ 1 minute), then check the table again.
 You should now see more than the 1,000,000 initial records we loaded.

 This data is now ready for public use!
-To create access for users to consume, let's use views to allow access (note, JSON path syntax is not seen or needed except from the landing table).
+To create access for users to consume, let's use views to allow access (note: JSON path syntax is not seen or needed except from the landing table).
 For our "Current View" Table:

 ``` sql
 create or replace view PUBLIC.CURRENT_LIMIT_ORDERS_VW